 (#8) "Ben" by the Jackson Five has perhaps the most ludicrous theme of all time,

-since it's a poignant love song to a rat.
+since it's a melodramatic, wildly over-hyped love song to a rat.
 Eeek!

 "Ice, Ice Baby" by Vanilla Ice and "Champagne Supernova" by Oasis

-(tie); is your tiebreaker a grotesquely inflated ego or ghastly lyrics?
+(tie): is your tiebreaker a grotesquely inflated ego or grandiloquent lyrics?

 "All I Wanna Do Is Make Love to You" by Heart; all we wanna do is not

 "All My Rowdy Friends Are Coming Over Tonight" by Hank Williams Jr.;